-Existing Proc uct and Services P Potential Markets Key Partners/ Catalysts Mosquito Cru Marina (e.g. Squamish Sa Going group via a partne Cultural Jou Program Aboriginal s events via a the Aborigin Ambassado Aboriginal a and gallerie Squamish N op Interpretive a partnership with on al Youth or Program or the showcases s as part of the lation Artist Co-paddle tours via or produce tours via or VFR Lower Mainland Day-trip market "Get-Away market" "Vancouver Visitors market" Grouse Mountain and Capilano Suspension Bridge market Pre/post conference and 2010 markets 0 0 0 Squamish First Nation Tsleil-Waututh First Nation Chamber of Commerce Office of Cultural Affairs
+Existing Product Potential Product and Services Potential Markets Key Partners/ Catalysts o Mosquito Creek Marina (e.g. Squamish Sea Going group) Aboriginal Interpretive Kiosk via a partnership with the Cultural Journey Sea to Sky Program Aboriginal stories and events via a partnership with the Aboriginal Youth Ambassador Program Aboriginal art showcases and galleries as part of the Squamish Nation Artist Coop Interpretive paddle tours via a partnership with Tayaka Tours Packaging 4-season products VFR Lower Mainland Day-trip market "Get-Away market" "Vancouver Visitors market" Grouse Mountain and Capilano Suspension Bridge market Pre/post conference and 2010 markets Squamish First Nation Tsleil-Waututh First Nation Chamber of Commerce Office of Cultural Affairs

-Cultural Journey Sea to Sky Program is a unique cultural and historical initiative of the Squamish and Lil'wat Nations that consists of developing a network of interpretive kiosks located at scenic, historic and culturally relevant points of interest from Vancouver Airport and along the Sea to Sky Highway.
+\ Cultural Journey Sea to Sky Program is a unique cultural and historical initiative of the Squamish and Lil'wat Nations that consists of developing a network of interpretive kiosks located at scenic, historic and culturally relevant points of interest from Vancouver Airport and along the Sea to Sky Highway.
 The program also includes the development of a 30,400 square foot Squamish Lil'wat Cultural Centre in Whistler.
 Through partnering, potential opportunities exist to locate an interpretive kiosk in the City of North Vancouver.